danielunderwood/danielunderwood.github.io/content/projects.md

 to actually find out what's new.

 I realized that I could deploy a feed that parsed the catalog fairly quickly with [Cloudflare Workers](https://workers.cloudflare.com/)
-(_disclaimer: I'm a CloudFlare shareholder_), so I put together the project one afternoon and plan to add additional sources as needed (or feel free to PR your own!).
+(_disclaimer: I'm a Cloudflare shareholder_), so I put together the project one afternoon and plan to add additional sources as needed (or feel free to PR your own!).

 ### Currently Supported Sources